bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bisacre.md

 * In this method the diamond is given a uniform chordal displacement, from line to line, as in the present method of ruling, but during its displacement from line to line it is constrained to rotate about an axis parallel to the ruled lines and passing through the centre of curvature of the face of the grating.
 * For the metal concave grating of more than 20,000 lines per inch this method of ruling would do what figuring does for an astronomical mirror, though not to so high an order of accuracy.
 * In December 1925 Bisacre joined the Edinburgh Mathematical Society giving his address as c/o Messrs Blackie & Co., 17 Stanhope Street, Glasgow.
-* Bisacre and his wife had two sons and one daughter.
 * Their first son, George Henry Bisacre, was born on 13 March 1916.
-* Their second son, David Walter Bisacre, was born three years later and their daughter, Margaret A Bisacre, was born in 1925.
 * Margaret Bisacre graduated M.A.
 Ordinary from the University of St Andrews in 1947, then was awarded Second Class Honours in English Language and Literature in 1949.
-* On 9 October 1947 the engagement was announced between George Henry Bisacre, elder son of Mr and Mrs F F P Bisacre, Ascania, Helensburgh, Dumbartonshire and Barbara Joan Plant.
 * David Walter Bisacre attended Charterhouse School and was on the winning team for the School's Cup yachting races on the Gareloch in August 1936.

 Born 20 June 1885, Tonbridge, Kent, England.
 Died 9 November 1954, Helensburgh, Scotland.